infojam-james/Test-Cases/Investigations/Reviewing-an-Investigation/investigations-7.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Reviewing an Investigation - Notification to Health & Safety Team
+#Reviewing an Investigation - Notification to Health & Safety Allocated Person

 ##Description
-A system administrator should receive an email confirming when a completed Investigation form is submitted.
+A user should receive an email confirming when a completed investigation form is submitted on an incident for which they are the health & safety allocated person.

 ##Preconditions
-+ The user must already be registered with an email address and password.
++ The tester must already be registered with an email address and password.
-+ The user must have system administrator permissions.
++ The tester must have health & safety system administrator permissions.
++ The incident in question must have a health & safety allocated person.
 + The Case Status for the incident in question must be 'Investigation (Open)'.

 ##Assumptions
 + A supported browser is being used.
-+ The user has access to the inbox for the email address they registered onto the system with.
++ The tester has access to the email inbox for the health & safety allocated person of the incident in question.

 ##Test Steps: